shillshocked/soundcloud-dl-1/README.md

+This branched version detects the proper filetype if not mp3 and still allows for limited mp3 tagging with non-mp3 files.
+It also converts .wav and .aif to .flac to save space.

+The only thing to fix is to add full tag support for the other formats. eye3D only supports mp3 in theory, so something like python-mutagen or libtag may be necessary.

 This is a zsh script that downloads http://soundcloud.com music from links that are provided by the user.
 There are a few options that can narrow down what you want to download, or even just print out the direct links.

 Setup